Review of the Radiation Oncology Health Program Grants Scheme report - (Word 3531 KB)

 Commonwealth funding for radiation oncology is provided through the MBS for medical services and the ROHPG Scheme.
 The ROHPG Scheme, which was introduced in 1988, provides a contribution towards capital costs incurred by radiation oncology providers for major radiation oncology equipment and has not been formally reviewed since 1999.

-The Australian National Audit Office is also conducting a performance audit of the ROHPG Scheme and the report was published in May 2016.
+The Australian National Audit Office also conducted a performance audit of the ROHPG Scheme and the report was published in May 2016.

-Given the linkages between radiation oncology MBS items and the ROHPG Scheme, the Department is initiating a review of the ROHPG Scheme and is seeking stakeholder input.
-Some of the areas of interest the Department wishes to invite feedback on (although this list is not exhaustive) include:
+Given the linkages between radiation oncology MBS items and the ROHPG Scheme, the Department initiated a review of the ROHPG Scheme.
+The Department sought feedback on a number of areas, including:

 - The benefits and limitations of the scheme